doughsay/room.js/README.md

 * `$prepstr` - the preposition string
 * `$iobjstr` - the indirect object string

-The verb context also has access to the `$` global function.
+The verb context also has access to the `$` global function, and any global object var names.

 TODO
 ----